Florent Zitte

-Florent Zitte (born 17 May 1993) is a French footballer who currently plays for the French side Luzenac AP as a striker.His main position is Centre-Forward.
-Currently he has retired.
-His last club was Semen Padang.
+Florent Zitte (born 17 May 1993) is a French former footballer who played as a striker.
+His last club was Semen Padang in the 2019 season.

 Career

 Zitte was born in Saint-Denis, Réunion.
 He made his Ligue 1 debut for AS Nancy in the 2012–13 season.
 In 2013, the club was relegated to Ligue 2.

 In February 2019, Zitte joined the Indonesian club Semen Padang.
 He played two games for the club in the Indonesia President's Cup and scored in both.
 However, it was announced on 4 March 2019 that he had left the club.